Best mono amplifiers for 2020

 Extras: The amp's controls feature input and output clip lights, to show you when the signal's good (blue) or too high (red).
 The optional wired remote has a clip light on it as well, so you can monitor and control the bass level from the front seat.

-Memphis Audio VIV700.1 — Bring massive bass to the party
+Memphis Audio PRXA1500.1 — Bring massive bass to the party

-Basics: Looking fine in its anodized brushed aluminum chassis, Memphis Audio's SixFive Series VIV700.1 mono subwoofer amp can send 700 watts RMS to a 1-ohm subwoofer or subwoofer system.
-You can even change the color of the amp's illuminated logo — there're seven available colors to match your mood, whim, or vehicle's interior.
+Basics: Looking fine in its anodized brushed aluminum chassis, Memphis Audio's Power Reference Series PRXA1500.1 mono subwoofer amp can send 1,500 watts RMS to a 1-ohm subwoofer or subwoofer system.
+The amp features LED accent lighting, a magnetic control cover, and a metal logo badge that can be mounted in any orientation.

 JL Audio VX600/1i — Subwoofer amp plus DSP